usaid-cs/yesterday-i-learned/random.md

 1. [Buy only the kind of car you can afford to lose.](http://i.imgur.com/BWv69aK.mp4)
 1. Taiwanese noses are generally [wider and shinier](https://ichef.bbci.co.uk/images/ic/720x405/p0516xdj.jpg) than the ones on mainland, but would still appear normal [unless compared side by side](https://www.reddit.com/r/asianamerican/comments/38lruw/my_classmate_kept_insisting_that_she_could_tell/crw0lmv/).
 1. Tesla 60kWh batteries [*are*](https://teslamotorsclub.com/tmc/threads/model-s-60d-upgraded-for-free-to-75.97765/) 75kWh batteries.
 They artificially lower the capacity on the batteries through software, and inflate the price on the ones actually sold as 75kWh.
 All 60D Teslas in Florida received a free unlock to 75kWh during hurricane Irma.
-1. The [紅白藍膠袋](https://en.wikipedia.org/wiki/Red-white-blue_bag) is actually not known outside China.
+1. The [紅白藍膠袋](https://en.wikipedia.org/wiki/Red-white-blue_bag) is not known outside China.
 The concept of nylon bags was invented in Japan.
 1. Re: burning to death, "it's fine the nerves die quickly anyway" is rubbish.
 By the time the nerves die you are already half dead.
 1. Until you know you can handle a gun, don't put in more than one cartridge.
 If you fail and the gun flies out of your hands, you can (and will) die from the second misfire.
 1. [51% attacks](http://www.investopedia.com/terms/1/51-attack.asp) on a blockchain involve having more than 50% of the network's hashrate, the technicality of which will allow the 51% to confirm or deny blocks onto the chain, which means they can either invalidate or double spend transactions at their will.
 "If a cryptocurrency can be 51%-attacked easily (...) then people shouldn't [bring money near it.](http://deadcoins.com/)"